Before you accept or decline an invitation to review, consider the following questions:

 - Is the reporting of the methods, including any equipment and materials, sufficiently detailed that the research might be reproduced?

-- Are any statistical tests used appropriate and correctly reported?
+- Are any statistical tests used appropriately and correctly reported?

 - Are the figures and tables clear and do they accurately represent the results?

 - Has previous research by the authors and others been discussed and have those results been compared to the current results?

 - Are there any inappropriate citations, for example, not supporting the claim being made or too many citations to the authors own articles?